abdorayden/raymp/README.md

 </ul>

 # Note
-<p>this software only tested on linux (Debian) if you see this software is useful , you can help to create a windows version or other OS versions , welcome to contributions
+<p>this software only tested on linux (Debian) if you see this software is useful , you can help to create a windows version or other OS versions , check [contribute](https://github.com/abdorayden/raymp/CONTRIBUTIONS.md) file
 </p>